Long, Broad and Sharpsight: Translations and versions

 Slavicist Louis Léger translated the tale as Long, Large et Clairvoyant, in his Contes Populaires Slaves, and indicated its origin as Czech.

 Andrew Lang included the tale in The Grey Fairy Book, as Long, Broad and Quickeye, and A. H. Wratislaw collected it in his Sixty Folk-Tales from Exclusively Slavonic Sources, as Long, Broad and Sharpsight.
 Both listed the tale as Bohemian.

+Evaline Ness adapted and illustrated Andrew Lang's version, titled the same Long, Broad & Quickeye.

 Jeremiah Curtin translated the tale as Long, Broad and Swift Glance, in his book Fairy Tales of Eastern Europe.

 Parker Fillmore translated the tale as Longshanks, Girth, and Keen: The Story of Three Wonderful Serving Men, after the physical characteristics of the wondrous companions.

 Another version exists with the title The Broad Man, the Tall Man and the Man with Eyes of Flame.

 The tale is also known as Broadman, Longfellow and Sharp Eyes.

 Walter William Strickland translated the tale as Long, Broad and Sharp-Eyes.

 The tale was also collected in German with the name Der Lange, der Breite und der Scharfäugige, by Josef Wenzig.

 Another version of the tale appears in A Book of Wizards by Ruth Manning-Sanders.

 Roger Lancelyn Green translated the tale in Once Long Ago, titled "Long, Stout and Sharpeyes."

+It was appeared in animated short film, Perníkový Dědek which is directed by Dagmar Doubkova.

-They appear in the animated film "Goat Story 2."
+They appear in the animated film "Goat Story 2" voiced by Miroslav Táborský, Michal Dlouhý and Miroslav Vladyka respectively.